SESYNC-ci/model-lang-lesson/docs/_slides/lme4.md

 ===

-## Generalized Mixed Models
+### Generalized Mixed Models

-The `glmer` function merely adds to `lmer` the option to specify an exponential family distribution for the response variable.
+The `glmer` function merely adds to `lmer` the option to specify several exponential family distributions for the response variable.